SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2021-06-18-measure-theory-in-probability-2.md

 math: true
 ---

-If you haven't already read part 1, make sure you read it [here](https://subjunctivequaver.github.io/posts/measure-theory-in-probability/)!
+If you haven't already read part 1, make sure you read it [here](https://subjunctivequaver.github.io/posts/measure-theory-in-probability/) first!
+Or else, much of the below will

 ## Random variables: neither random, nor a variable